DATAGIT-VIZ/Spotify-/README.md

 - **Optimization:** SQL solutions demonstrating performance-efficient querying.

 ##  Queries and Solutions

-''' sql

-------- Easy Level Questions
+------ Easy Level Questions

 ----1.
 Retrieve all the details of the songs performed by 'Gorillaz'.
+   ''' sql
  select * from spotify
 where artist = 'Gorillaz'
 '''

 ## 🛠️ Technologies Used